Couples and Family Therapy Courses

-The M.S. degree in Couples and Family Therapy includes some of the CFT courses listed below, as well as courses from other programs in the College of Education and Counseling Psychology.
+The MS degree in Couples and Family Therapy includes some of the CFT courses listed below.
+In addition to counseling psychology courses, you will take a variety of courses from other programs: Counseling Psychology, EDUC, and School Psychology.
 The CFT Program Progression can found in under MS Requirements and you can consult the UO Class Schedule to learn when these courses are offered, and register.

 CFT 401 Research: [Topic]